-Remark 2.2.
-Although this approach may seem somewhat more complicated and less transparent than the methods discussed previously, it can be seen that the rate of convergence of bootstrap approximations of pivotal quantities can be $\mathcal{O}(1/n)$ in contrast to the $\mathcal{O}(1/\sqrt{n})$ which is obtained by appeals to asymptotic normality or the use of bootstrap approximations of non-pivotal quantities.
+Remark.
+Although this approach may seem somewhat more complicated and less transparent than the methods discussed previously, it can be seen that the rate of convergence of bootstrap approximations of pivotal quantities can be O(1/n), in contrast to the $O(1/\sqrt{n})$ obtained by appeals to asymptotic normality or the use of bootstrap approximations of non-pivotal quantities.
 See Young (1994) for a concise argument based around Edgeworth expansions for an illustration of statistical asymptotics in practice.

 A more extensive theoretical consideration of these, and several other, approaches to the construction of bootstrap confidence intervals is provided by Hall (1986).
+A readable survey of developments in bootstrap methodology was provided by Davison, Hinkley, and Young (2003).